Performance Indicators Report April 2023 – March 2024

 Q3 2023/24: 86%

-Joint Waste Solutions are working proactively with Amey to improve the level of street cleaning across the District to achieve the target set.
+88% of streets were assessed as having acceptable levels of detritus, against a target of 92%.
+Joint Waste Solutions are working proactively with Amey to improve the level of street cleaning across the District.

 Data shows the percentage for each quarter.